Close

 • Preparing year-end tax documents

-• Monitoring ever-changing household employment tax law
+• Monitoring changes in household employment tax law

 Learn more about program registration and fee assistance

-For more information about military child care programs and to request fee assistance through the Child Care in Your Home Fee Assistance pilot program, visit MilitaryChildCare.com.
+For more information about military child care programs and to request fee assistance through the Child Care in Your Home fee assistance pilot program, visit MilitaryChildCare.com.

 Additional child care solutions

-If your region is not part of the program or your family is not eligible for the Child Care in Your Home pilot program, the DOD provides a range of other child care solutions for your family including:
+If your region is not part of the program or your family is not eligible for the Child Care in Your Home fee assistance pilot program, the DOD provides a range of other child care solutions for your family including:

-• Military child care fee assistance offered through the Child Care Aware® website.
-This includes community-based or off-installation child care.
+• Military child care fee assistance.
+Fee assistance can be requested through the MilitaryChildCare.com website for community-based or off-installation child care.

 • Free access to a subscription service that connects families with hourly care.
 Learn more about Military OneSource expanded hourly child care options.